Buck0134/File_Carving/README.md

 ### Prerequisites

-Before you begin, ensure you have Python 3 installed on your system.
+Before you begin, ensure you have Python 3 and Sleuth Kit installed on your system.
 This application has been tested on UNIX/Linux and macOS systems.
 You will also need to clone the repository on your local machine.

     git clone https://github.com/Buck0134/File_Carving.git